Sky · TV / Mobile / Gaming · 0→1 MVP → Platform

 What I'd change

 v1 shipped barebones.
-The interaction model held, but the UI in several flows was thinner than we'd have shipped with more time. v2 is where that gap closes, with weekly releases pushing craft improvements and the product expanding from a single quiz into a reusable capability for other IPs.
+The interaction model held, but the UI in several flows was thinner than we'd have shipped with more time.
+The rebrand to Trivial Minds is where that gap closes, with a refreshed UI and motion system layered onto the same interaction model.
 The lesson: planning the capability architecture from day one, rather than retrofitting it after v1, would have saved us rebuilding for v2.

 ← All case studies Next: Sky Live's Watch Together →